xivanalysis/xivanalysis/src/parser/jobs/blm/NOTES.md

 RotationWatchdog now ignores rotations that don't contain any Fire casts

-Bugfix to keep Transpose spam during extended boss downtime from oscillating between recording a rotation and not
+Added a bugfix to keep Transpose spam during extended boss downtime from oscillating between recording a rotation and not

 TODO: Add a re-opener module to handle the more intricate cases that a boss returning to the field causes that differ from the standard rotation